abailoni/introduction-to-UM-course/content/en/homepage/what-you-will-learn.md

 ![Many options](/images/choice.png)
 {.float_right}
 1) Through a guided tour, you'll explore some Unified Mindfulness techniques to discover the ones that are **most meaningful to you at this moment**, so you can apply them whenever you want.
-Find out more details about why it makes sense to develop your mindfulness at this [link](./why-mindfulness).
+Find out more details about why it makes sense to develop your mindfulness [here](#why-to-practice-mindfulness).

 ![Happy](/images/happy-people.jpg)
 {.float_right}